 The orders were to take effect immediately.

-Shortly after, the New York State Commissioner of Education, Betty A. Rosa, who is also president of the University of the State of New York, issued a statement that read, in part, "Counties are required to enforce school masking regulations.
+In a memo to local school districts, State Education Commissioner Betty Rosa issued a statement in reaction Thursday, saying, "Counties are required to enforce school masking regulations.
 The regulation, which applies to schools and many other sectors, requires local health departments to enforce school mask mandates.

 William Biamonte, chief of staff to the County Legislature's Democratic minority, said, "When ideology trumps science and politics are prioritized over the common good of society, our most vulnerable residents stand to suffer the most.